Beware: Workers Ahead

 After the Storm

-Mid January already and while the weather storms have been passing us by and leaving us dry, the political equivalent has dumped on us.
+After the Storm Mid January already and while the weather storms have been passing us by and leaving us dry, the political equivalent has dumped on us.
 Rural activity in the real estate market stalled around the time of the vote counting shenanigans but true to form, people bounce back quickly.
-Buyers are like bees in a honey […]
+Buyers are like bees […]

 Read More